 NEW YORK, May 20, 2014—Less than two months after the official launch of Generation Study Abroad, the Institute of International Education has announced significant progress in advancing the major goals of the initiative.
 IIE’s Generation Study Abroad initiative now has over 300 commitment partners—double the number who had signed on by the March 3 launch date.
 The 150 new partners who have committed to specific, actionable goals to increase the number of U.S. students studying abroad include colleges and universities of all sizes and types across the country, as well as study abroad organizations, foreign governments, and associations.
 Noteworthy commitments to action in this round include new scholarships and financial assistance to help students pay for study abroad, and new initiatives to reach out to underserved groups and increase the diversity of the student population that goes abroad.
 IIE has also begun to provide additional resources and services to campuses that have joined as commitment partners, to help them reach their ambitious goals.

 New Partners: A total of 308 partners have joined Generation Study Abroad.
 They include: 241 U.S. colleges and universities from 46 states; 9 non-U.S. institutions; 13 education associations; 34 study abroad organizations; 11 U.S. and foreign government entities, including the U.S. Department of State, Bureau of Educational and Cultural Affairs.
-Select campus initiatives are highlighted on the news site.
 The next deadline for joining Generation Study Abroad is October 15.

 Financial Commitments: Tangible commitments will address the financial obstacles that have been identified as a barrier to study abroad.
 More than half of the U.S. colleges and universities who have joined are leveraging their participation in Generation Study Abroad to secure new study abroad scholarship funding for their own institutions’ students by establishing or expanding study abroad endowments, reaching out to study abroad alumni and fundraising from donors.
 In addition, other Generation Study Abroad commitments to date include scholarships and grants from AIFS, SIAS International University in China, and Education New Zealand; scholarships and training for faculty from EF College Study Tours; and funding for partnerships from the French and Norwegian governments.